API-Skeletons/doctrine-graphql/queries.rst

 Provided Filters::

-    fieldName_eq         -  Equals; same as name: value.
+    eq         -  Equals; same as name: value.
 DateTime not supported.
-See Between. fieldName_neq        -  Not Equals
+See Between. neq        -  Not Equals
-    fieldName_gt         -  Greater Than
+    gt         -  Greater Than
-    fieldName_lt         -  Less Than
+    lt         -  Less Than
-    fieldName_gte        -  Greater Than or Equal To fieldName_lte        -  Less Than or Equal To fieldName_in         -  Filter for values in an array fieldName_notin      -  Filter for values not in an array fieldName_between    -  Filter between `from` and `to` values.
-Good substitute for DateTime Equals. fieldName_contains   -  Strings only.
-Similar to a Like query as `like '%value%'` fieldName_startswith -  Strings only.
-A like query from the beginning of the value `like 'value%'` fieldName_endswith   -  Strings only.
-A like query from the end of the value `like '%value'` fieldName_isnull     -  If `true` return results where the field is null. fieldName_sort       -  Sort the result by this field.
+    gte        -  Greater Than or Equal To lte        -  Less Than or Equal To in         -  Filter for values in an array notin      -  Filter for values not in an array between    -  Filter between `from` and `to` values.
+Good substitute for DateTime Equals. contains   -  Strings only.
+Similar to a Like query as `like '%value%'` startswith -  Strings only.
+A like query from the beginning of the value `like 'value%'` endswith   -  Strings only.
+A like query from the end of the value `like '%value'` isnull     -  If `true` return results where the field is null. sort       -  Sort the result by this field.
 Value is 'asc' or 'desc'

 The format for using these filters is:

 .. code-block:: js

-    filter: { name_endswith: "Dead" }
+    filter: { name: { endswith: "Dead" } }

 For isnull the parameter is a boolean

 .. code-block:: js

-    filter: { name_isnull: false  }
+    filter: { name: { isnull: false  } }

 For in and notin an array of values is expected

 .. code-block:: js

-    filter: { name_in: ["Phish", "Legion of Mary"] }
+    filter: { name: { in: ["Phish", "Legion of Mary"] } }

 For the between filter two parameters are necessary.
 This is very useful for date ranges and number queries.

 .. code-block:: js

-    filter: { year_between: { from: 1966 to: 1995 } }
+    filter: { year: { between: { from: 1966 to: 1995 } } }

 To select a list of years